 - Overview.
-This section provides a general description of our Company and operating segments, business and industry trends, our key business strategies and background information on other matters discussed in this MD&A. - 2018 Highlights.
-This section discusses some of the highlights of our performance and activities during 2018. - Consolidated Results of Operations and Operating Results by Business Segment.
-These sections provide our analysis and outlook for the significant line items on our statements of income, as well as other information that we deem meaningful to an understanding of our results of operations on both a consolidated basis and a business segment basis. - Liquidity and Capital Resources.
+This section provides a general description of our Company and operating segments, business and industry trends, our key business strategies and background information on other matters discussed in this MD&A. - 2019 Highlights.
+This section discusses some of the highlights of our performance and activities during 2019. - Consolidated Results of Operations and Operating Results by Business Segment.
+These sections provide our analysis and outlook for the significant line items on our Consolidated Statements of Income, as well as other information that we deem meaningful to an understanding of our results of operations on both a consolidated basis and a business segment basis. - Liquidity and Capital Resources.
 This section provides an analysis of trends and uncertainties affecting liquidity, cash requirements for our business, sources and uses of our cash and our financing arrangements. - Critical Accounting Policies and Estimates.
 This section discusses the accounting policies that we consider important to the evaluation and reporting of our financial condition and results of operations, and whose application requires significant judgments or a complex estimation process. - Recently Issued Accounting Pronouncements.
-This section provides a summary of the most recent authoritative accounting pronouncements that we will be required to adopt in a future period.
+This section provides a summary of the most recent authoritative accounting pronouncements that were adopted during 2019 and that we will be required to adopt in a future period.